 Ever wonder what that big circular thing is on the outside of your home?
-If it’s located between the power lines coming from the pole and your electrical panel inside, that thing is your electrical meter and it’s used to record how much electricity you and your family members are using.
+If it’s located between the power lines coming from the pole and your panel inside, that thing is your electrical meter and it’s used to record how much electricity you and your family members are using.
 Want to cut back on that amount and save on energy bills this year?
 One of the first steps is knowing how to read your meter.

 If you have an older meter on your home, chances are it’s an analog meter.
 But if you have a newer home you may have a digital electrical meter, so we’re going to explain how to read both, below: